wallix/Automation_Showroom/Terraform/Deploying/aws/02-Advanced/2AM-2SM-LB/README.md

 ### Failing to import certificate on loadbalancer

-For some reason there is sometimes a 403 error while importing certificate on LB listener, it's linked to the rights to access certificate's vault.
+For some reason there is sometimes a 403 error while importing certificate on LB listener, it's linked to the rights to access certificate's vault as vault function use assume_role, please read : [Github issue](https://github.com/hashicorp/terraform-provider-aws/issues/2420)
-You need to manually create the listener and import it before refreshing and re-apply configuration.
+You may need to manually create the listener and import it before refreshing and re-apply configuration.

 ```bash
 terraform import aws_lb_listener.Frontend_AM arn:aws:elasticloadbalancing:eu-west-3:519101999238:listener/app/Access-Manager-Front/059ce0c7d3b69254/9c0b0d80abe0ef50